-The care and support of the rural and farming communities is part of the work of the Communities & Partnerships team.
-With the monetary value of Kent’s farming calculated to be worth £6 billion, the county rightfully deserves its reputation as the Garden of England.
+With the monetary value of Kent’s farming calculated to be worth £6 billion and the county rightfully deserves its reputation as the Garden of England.

-We are involved with a number of projects, events and organisations which celebrate and support Kent’s rural communities which include the following:
+We are involved with a number of projects, events and organisations which celebrate and support Kent’s rural communities.

 Farming Community Network

 The UK’s Farming Help organisations are reminding people in the farming community not to suffer in silence this winter.
-If you are experiencing tough times, or you are concerned about a neighbour or friend, please find out more here.
+If you are experiencing tough times, or you are concerned about a neighbour or friend, please reach out for help.

 Creationtide or 'the Season of Creation' is the period in the annual church calendar, from 1 September to 4 October, dedicated to God as Creator and Sustainer of all life.
 This is traditionally the time of year when we celebrate Harvest.